iamprim0rdial/cyber-security-notes/networking.md

+## TOPOLOGY
+**Defination:** Topology is the physical or logical layout that tell how computers and devices connect and communicate with each other in a network.

+## Types:
+1. **Star Topology**: A network where all devices are connected to a central hub or switch.
+An example of media type used  in star topo, is 10baseT Ethernet .
+2. **Bus Topology**: A network where all devices are connected to a single central cable (bus).
+Media type such as 10Base5 or 10Base2 Ethernet . vampire tap
+3. **Ring Topology**: A network where each device is connected to two other devices, forming a circular path.
+Every nodes is connected to its next node .
+Dual ring topology is used when you need redundancy . for ex if one of the component is fail than ring wrap itself to provide single ring functional .
+FDDI ( fiber distributed data transfer )  is an example of dual ring topo.
+4. **Mesh Topology**: A network where every device is connected to every other device, providing multiple paths.
+5. **Point-to-Point Topology**: A direct connection between two devices, forming a simple link.
+6. **Client-Server Topology**: A network where clients request services from a central server.
+7. **Peer-to-Peer Topology**: A network where all devices act as both clients and servers, sharing resources with each other.
+8. **Hybrid Topology**: A combination of two or more different topologies in a single network.

+### Common Hybrid Topologies

+- **Star-Ring Network**: A combination of star and ring topologies, where devices in a star setup form a ring.
+- **Star-Bus Network**: A combination of star and bus topologies, where devices connect to a central hub like in a star, but the central hub connects to a bus cable.

+### Apart from this there are 2 type of topology

+1. **Physical Topology :**  Tell us how components are physically connected to each other .
+10BaseT and FDDI is example of physical topology
+2. **Logical Topology :**  Tell us how communication is done through network device logically .

+---

 ## Data Communication:
 Data communication means two exchange the data between two or more nodes or devices. the effectiveness of data comm. is depend upon 4 characteristic .